 - Why should you major in Computational Biology?
 Let us explain.

 - What types of careers are available to Computational Biology Majors?
 Check out our careers website, with info on over 200 organizations offering opportunities to computational biologists.

 - To apply to the B.S. in Computational Biology in the School of Computer Science, please see the program’s application page.

-- For information on how to transfer into the School of Computer Science to complete the B.S. in Computational Biology (whether from inside or outside of CMU), see the program’s transfer requirements page.
+- For information on how to transfer to complete the B.S. in Computational Biology (whether from inside or outside of CMU), see the program’s transfer requirements page.

 - Interested in visiting the department?
 Fill out our visitor form to get in touch with us.